-Head to Amazon to get your copy of “Garden Alchemy: 80 Recipes and Concoctions for Organic Fertilizers, Plant Elixirs, Potting Mixes, Pest Deterrents, and More” or find it at Barnes & Noble and begin your regenerative journey to garden bliss.
+Head to Amazon to get your copy of “Garden Alchemy: 80 Recipes and Concoctions for Organic Fertilizers, Plant Elixirs, Potting Mixes, Pest Deterrents, and More” and begin your regenerative journey to garden bliss.

 For more gardening books you’re sure to love, you’ll want to read these reviews next:

 - Cultivating Harmony with Nancy Lawson’s The Humane Gardener

 - On Constructing Urban Gardens with Matt James